aaryaamoharir/cadence_2B_bttai/README.md

 ## 🎯 **Project Highlights**

-- Developed a machine learning model using natural language processing and sentiment analysis to address needs of product designers to identify which project features their users like, and which ones they do not.
+- Developed a machine learning pipeline using natural language processing, feature extraction, and aspect-based sentiment analysis (ABSA) to help Cadence product designers identify which software features users like or dislike based off of the Amazon 2023 reviews dataset.
-- Achieved `[key metric or result]`, demonstrating `[value or impact]` for `[host company]`.
+- Conducted baseline experiments using BERT and feature extraction models, identifying early accuracy plateaus (55–63%) and designing strategies to improve training efficiency.
+- Performed extensive exploratory data analysis (EDA), uncovering noise, inconsistent formatting, and ambiguous feature mentions in product reviews—informing preprocessing and modeling decisions.
+For example, discovering class imbalance between different ratings.
-- Generated actionable insights to inform business decisions at Cadence.
+- Generated actionable insights to inform business decisions at Cadence using a Streamlit dashboard.
-- Implemented the ABSA Model(Aspect-based Sentiment Analysis Model) to address industry constraints or expectations.
+- Implemented the ABSA Model(Aspect-based Sentiment Analysis Model) to address industry needs around fine-grained user sentiment insights.
+-
 ---

 ## 👩🏽‍💻 **Setup and Installation**

-**Provide step-by-step instructions so someone else can run your code and reproduce your results.
-Depending on your setup, include:**

-* How to clone the repository
+* How to clone the repository: git clone ""
-* How to install dependencies
+* How to install dependencies: pip install -r requirements.txt
-* How to set up the environment
+* How to set up the environment:
+    1. python3 -m venv venv
+    2. source env/bin/activate
-* How to access the dataset(s)
+* How to access the dataset(s): navigate to this page https://huggingface.co/datasets/McAuley-Lab/Amazon-Reviews-2023
-* How to run the notebook or scripts
+* How to run the notebook or scripts:
+     1. To run the streamlit dashboard: streamlit run dashboard.py
+     2. To run the python models: python [nameOfFile.y]
 ---

 ## 🏗️ **Project Overview**

 **Describe:**

-- How this project is connected to the Break Through Tech AI Program
+This project was completed as part of the Break Through Tech AI Studio, where teams work with industry partners to deliver machine learning solutions to real-world problems.

-- Your AI Studio host company and the project objective and scope
-- The real-world significance of the problem and the potential impact of your work
+Our host company, Cadence, asked us to analyze product reviews to better understand:

+1. Which software features users discuss most
+2. Sentiment associated with each feature
+3. Areas of improvement and opportunities for customer satisfaction

+The goal of the project is to design an aspect-based sentiment analysis model capable of extracting fine-grained insights that traditional sentiment analysis cannot provide.
+This work has real-world significance for user experience design, product engineering prioritization, and customer-driven innovation.

 ---